Wafris/wafris-rb/README.md

 # Wafris for Ruby/Rails
 Wafris is an open-source Web Application Firewall (WAF) that runs within Rails (and other frameworks) powered by Redis.

-Paired with [Wafris Hub](https://wafris.org/hub), you can create rules to block malicious traffic from hitting your application.
+Paired with [Wafris Hub](https://hub.wafris.org), you can view your site traffic in real time and and create rules to block malicious traffic from hitting your application.

 ![Rules and Graph](docs/rules-and-graph.png)